ethereumdegen/degen-portfolio/src/views/blog/webapp-devops.md

 ---

-## About Frontend and Web API Servers
+## About Application Architecture

 Finally, a note on application architecture.
-You could host a frontend server, such as one built with React, on port 3000.
-Likewise, a Web API server like Express in Node or Actix in Rust could be hosted on port 8000 for your GET and POST endpoints.
+You could host a frontend server, such as React + Express to publish the static files on port 3000.
+Likewise, a Web API server like Express in Node or Actix in Rust could be hosted on port 8000 for your GET and POST endpoints with database connection and other backend secrets that need to be obscured behind endpoints.
 These ports correspond to the Nginx configurations we set up earlier.

 ---

 Congratulations!
-You've just deployed your web server.
-Feel free to leave comments or questions below.
-Happy coding!
+You've just deployed your own web server.